DAYS AND HOURS OF OPERATION

 Closed on Thanksgiving Day and Christmas Day.

 We are also closed for regular tour operations on three other days during the year when special events are being presented.
-Those events are the Lowcountry Oyster Festival, usually presented the last Sunday in January, The Scottish Games, usually presented the first Saturday in November, and Wine Under The Oaks, usually presented the first Sunday in December.
+Those events are the Lowcountry Oyster Festival, usually presented the last Sunday in January and Wine Under The Oaks, usually presented the first Sunday in December.
 Check the special events page on the website at https://www.boonehallplantation.com/special-events/ for specific details.